The UNT Jewish Studies Program offers multiple scholarships from seven funds each academic year.

 Students are responsible for ensuring that the required letter(s) of recommendation from their Jewish Studies Program professors are submitted by the application deadline.
 These letters should be emailed directly to the Jewish Studies Program Director.

-Completed applications, including all letters of recommendation and all college transcripts, must be received by Dr. David Kaplan, Jewish Studies Program by the application deadline.
+Completed applications, including all letters of recommendation and all college transcripts, must be received by Dr. Asaf Angermann, Jewish Studies Program by the application deadline.
 Please send digital copies of your materials via email to the Jewish Studies Program Director.

 The following scholarships are available this year: